-They are made to work on one side only and so if your guitar is designed this way, you can’t use inline tuners.
+They only work on one side.
+So if your guitar is designed this way, you can’t use inline tuners.
 In the case of a 6-string guitar, this will be 3 left and 3 right.

 How To Mount Sealed Machine Heads

-Sealed guitar tuning pegs are mounted to the headstock by passing the shaft through a hole that is normally 3/8″ but can vary to 10 mm.
-A washer and threaded bushing is then passed through the hole in the headstock and fastened to the tuner base to hold it in place.
+Sealed guitar tuning pegs get mounted to the headstock.
+This is done by passing the shaft through a hole that is normally 3/8″ but can vary to 10 mm.
+A washer and threaded bushing are then passed through the hole in the headstock.
+It then gets fastened to the tuner base to hold it in place.

-The bushing alone is not able to prevent the machine head from rotating in the hole, so a screw or indexing pin is used to prevent this.
-It’s more common to see the screw on the back of the tuner, but pins are used on occasion, depending on the manufacturer.
+The bushing alone is not able to prevent the machine head from rotating in the hole.
+So a screw or indexing pin is used to prevent this.
+It’s more common to see the screw on the back of the tuner.
+But pins can be found on occasion, depending on the manufacturer.

-Once the screw has been fastened to the headstock, the bushing is then snugged up and the sealed tuning peg is mounted.
+Once the screw has been fastened to the headstock, the bushing is then snugged up.
+The sealed tuning peg is then mounted.

 A nut and washer can be used instead of a bushing.
 To know what type you have, it’s best to take one off of your guitar and measure the hole in the headstock at the same time.